 If you are interested in buying an e-bike, click through the following toggles for material to consider before making a purchase.
 You can also visit this Verge article titled How To Buy an Electric Bike for a break down of e-bike classes, power, motors, and more.

-E-bikes are, ultimately, not as sustainable as a conventional bicycle trip due to the energy they require to power.
-With this in mind, e-bikes can have a massive environmental impact if they are used to replace short car trips.
-If someone replaces three of every five car trips with an e-bike trip, they would be able to
+Although e-bikes are not quite as sustainable as a conventional bicycle trip due to the energy they require to power, e-bikes can still have a massive environmental impact if they are used to replace shorter car trips.

 E-bikes can cost anywhere from $500-$9,000 but most cost between $1,000 and $3,000.